 06Failing to Keep to Appropriate Topics

 Bad Etiquette Scenario: The first hour of the meeting has passed, and it’s time for a break.
 You finally remember to introduce some of the people at your table.

-Then, you remember that a child of one of the people at the table was battling a serious illness a couple months ago, and decide to ask about the status of his or her health.
+Then, you remember that a child of one of the people at the table was battling a an illness a couple of months ago, and decide to ask about the status of his or her health.

 Etiquette Pro Tip: Several topics should be avoided in group event situations, and personal health topics are among them.
 Other topics that should be avoided include matters of personal finance, divisive topics, and anything in the realm of gossip.